tutkuckr/libft/README.md

 # Libft

-This project aims to redo a library of usual functions in C that can be used is the next projects of Codam.
+This project aims to redo a library of usual functions in C that can be used in the next projects of Codam.

 **Compilation & Usage**
-To compile the library, you can use the following commands: make or make all - Compiles the library. make clean - Removes the object files generated during compilation. make fclean - Removes the compiled library and the object files. make re - Performs a clean recompilation of the library. make bonus - Compiles the library including the bonus part.
+To compile the library, you can use the following commands:

+-   make or make all - Compiles the library.
+-   make clean - Removes the object files generated during compilation.
+-   make fclean - Removes the compiled library and the object files.
+-   make re - Performs a clean recompilation of the library.
+-   make bonus - Compiles the library including the bonus part.

 **The Makefile uses the following compilation flags:**

--Wall -Wextra -Werror - Enables additional warnings and treats warnings as errors.
+-   -Wall -Wextra -Werror - Enables additional warnings and treats warnings as errors.
--I. - Specifies the include directory for header files.
+-   -I. - Specifies the include directory for header files.

 # Functions included in library